-1. Fund, solid and secure -proof against the several causes of failure, of which below.
+1. Fund, solid and secure --proof against the several causes of failure, of which below.

-2. Plan of provision, alt-comprehensive-comprehensive, as far as may be, of all sorts of exigencies, and at all times, as well as of all persons, in the character of customers: thence the amount of the deposit transferable from exigency to exigency, at the will of the customer, at any time.
+2. Plan of provision, all-comprehensive comprehensive, as far as may be, of all sorts of exgencies, and at all times, as well as of all persons, in the character of customers: thence the amount of the deposit transferable from exigency to exigency, at the will of the customer, at any time.

-3. Scale of dealing commensurate to the pecuniary faculties of each customer:-i. e. on each occasion as large or as small as his convenience can require.
+3. Scale of dealing commensurate to the pecumary faculties of each customer:---i. e. on each occasion as large or as small as his convenience can require.

-4. Terms of dealing sufficiently advantageous to the customer: (the more so, of course, the better:) regard being had, in the necessary degree, to solidity; and if views of pecuniary advantage are admitted, allowance made for the quantum of profit necessary to be allowed to the undertakers.
+4. Terms of dealing sufficiently advantageous to the customer: (the more so, of course, the better:) regard being had, in the necessary